Ornithomimus: Misassigned to Ornithomimus

 Two tibiae from the Navesink Formation of New Jersey were named Coelosaurus antiquus ("antique hollow lizard") by Joseph Leidy in 1865.
 The tibiae were first attributed to Ornithomimus in 1979 by Donald Baird and John R. Horner as Ornithomimus antiquus.
-Normally, this would have made Ornithomimus a junior synonym of Coelosaurus, but Baird and Horner discovered that the name "Coelosaurus" was preoccupied by a dubious taxon based on a single vertebra, named Coelosaurus by an anonymous author now known to be Richard Owen in 1854.
+Normally, this would have made Ornithomimus a junior synonym of Coelosaurus, but Baird and Horner discovered that the name "Coelosaurus" was preoccupied by a dubious taxon, which was based on a single vertebra.
+It was originally named Coelosaurus by an anonymous author now known to be Richard Owen in 1854.
 Baird referred several other specimens from New Jersey and Maryland to O. antiquus.
 Beginning in 1997, Robert M. Sullivan regarded O. velox and O. edmontonicus as junior synonyms of O. antiquus.
-Like Russell, he considered the former two species indistinguishable from each other, and noted that they both shared distinctive features with O. antiquus.
-However, David Weishampel (2004) considered "C." antiquus to be indeterminate among ornithomimosaurs, and therefore a nomen dubium.
+Like Russell, he considered the former two species indistinguishable from each other and noted that they both shared distinctive features with O. antiquus.
+However, David Weishampel (2004) considered "C." antiquus to be indeterminate among ornithomimosaurs, resulting in it being a nomen dubium.
 An SVP 2012 abstract agreed with Weishampel by noting that Coelosaurus differs from Gallimimus and Ornithomimus in the features of the tibiae.

-In 1988 Gregory S. Paul classified the species in genera Archaeornithomimus, Struthiomimus, Dromiceiomimus and Gallimimus in genus Ornithomimus.
-This has found no acceptance among other workers and presently the name is not used by Paul himself.
+In 1988, Gregory S. Paul classified the various species of Archaeornithomimus, Struthiomimus, Dromiceiomimus, and Gallimimus to the genus Ornithomimus.
+This has found no acceptance among other workers and the name is not presently used by Paul himself.